 Last month I was lucky enough to take part in a to the Aitutaki lagoon.
 This is located in the South Pacific and more precisely, the Cook Islands.
 I was there for one reason and one reason only, the Bonefish.
 These guys have a reputation in Aitutaki for being a rather large catch.

-It was only my second day into the trip and already my Guide Trevor had helped me track down some huge Bonefish.
+Once I jumped off the recliner, I realised it was only my second day into the trip and already my Guide Trevor had helped me track down some huge Bonefish.
 Therefore, I had to shift my attention to harder pray, such as the Giant Trevally.
 The issue I had here however is that I was not adequately equipped for the job.
 The Trevally in Aitutaki lagoon are massive and with my 12wt it was a real challenge to be able to handle their strength when you’re not only fighting against them, but with the sharp coral and reef underneath you.

 This challenge was probably one I was not ready for and as such my confidence in my abilities and my gear dropped one notch.
 Many of my new lines snapped and my trusty reel was on the verge of collapse.
 On leaving the island I was super pumped about how we did catching the Bonefish, it was an exhilarating experience and one I will not forget soon.
 Those Trevally though have not seen the last of me and I’ll be back better equipped and full of confidence to have another crack at them.